-Polyunsaturated fatty acids play crucial role in neuronal functions and the modification of these compounds in brain could have an impact on neurodegenerative diseases such as Alzheimer's disease.
-Despite the fact that arachidonic acid is the second foremost polyunsaturated fatty acid besides docosahexaenoic acid, its role and the regulation of its transfer and mobilization in brain are poorly known.
+Polyunsaturated fatty acids play a crucial role in neuronal function, and the modification of these compounds in the brain could have an impact on neurodegenerative diseases such as Alzheimer's disease.
+Despite the fact that arachidonic acid is the second foremost polyunsaturated fatty acid besides docosahexaenoic acid, its role and the regulation of its transfer and mobilization in the brain are poorly known.

-In this work, two groups of 39 adult male Balb/C mice were fed respectively with an arachidonic or an oleic acid-enriched diet for 12 weeks.
-After 10 weeks of diet, mice received intracerebroventricular injections of either NaCl solutions or Aβ oligomers.
+Two groups of 39 adult male BALB/c mice were fed with an arachidonic acid-enriched diet or an oleic acid-enriched diet, respectively, for 12 weeks.
+After 10 weeks on the diet, mice received intracerebroventricular injections of either NaCl solution or amyloid-β peptide (Aβ) oligomers.
 Y-maze and Morris water maze tests were used to evaluate short- and long-term memory.
-At 12 weeks of diet mice were sacrificed and blood, liver and brain samples were collected for lipid and protein analyses.
+At 12 weeks on the diet, mice were killed, and blood, liver, and brain samples were collected for lipid and protein analyses.

-We concluded that dietary arachidonic acid could amplify Aβ oligomers neurotoxicity.
-Its consumption could constitute a risk factor of Alzheimer's disease in humans and should be taken into account in the future preventive strategies.
-Its deleterious effect on the cognitive capacities could be linked to the balance between the arachidonic acid-mobilizing enzymes.
+Dietary arachidonic acid could amplify Aβ oligomer neurotoxicity.
+Its consumption could constitute a risk factor for Alzheimer's disease in humans and should be taken into account in future preventive strategies.
+Its deleterious effect on cognitive capacity could be linked to the balance between arachidonic acid-mobilizing enzymes.